Saudi goals - how Africans have long led the attack

 Meanwhile, Mendy's fellow 2021 Africa Cup of Nations winner Koulibaly, 32, can barely have expected that a year after leaving Napoli for London he would be on his way to record 18-time Saudi champions Al-Hilal after the Blues' disappointing Premier League campaign.

-Record four-time Asian champions, Al-Hilal finished third last season and, with the likes of Mali's Moussa Marega and former Wolverhampton Wanderers midfielder Ruben Neves in their ranks, they aim to recapture a league title they had won five years out of six prior to Al-Ittihad's first championship success in 14 years last time out.
+Record four-time Asian champions Al-Hilal finished third last season and, with the likes of Mali's Moussa Marega and former Wolverhampton Wanderers midfielder Ruben Neves in their ranks, they aim to recapture a league title they had won five years out of six prior to Al-Ittihad's first championship success in 14 years last time out.